rafaelrosafu/mindthecloud/_posts/2014/09/2014-09-30-6-thinking-hats-for-retrospectives.md

 The original explanation of the colors differs a bit, but these are good enough.
 The rule is that when people are talking they must be "wearing" of the hats, and whatever they say must be restricted to the aspect it represents.
 By making the aspect explicit the discussion flows better, reduces misunderstandings and allows a more rational dialogue.

 Adapting the technique to the agile world, and retrospectives in particular, we split the meeting in timeboxes named after each hat and everybody uses the same hat at each turn.
-We then order then in a way that is good to recap the sprint and think about how to improve for the future, in this case:
+We then order them in a way that is good to recap the sprint and think about how to improve for the future, in this case:

 * Blue Hat - Meta, ground rules, recap of the timebox and goal of the meeting
 * White Hat - What happened during the sprint?
 Just the facts